 MP for Gower

-“A centrist Labour backbencher with high attendance who has rarely rebelled, notably opposing Nick Boles’s Common Market 2.0 motions in 2019.”
+“A centrist, party-loyal Labour backbencher who has occasionally rebelled on European integration issues, notably opposing Nick Boles's Common Market 2.0 motions in 2019.”

-Tonia Antoniazzi is the Labour and Co-operative MP for Gower, first elected in 2017.
-She serves on the Liaison Committee and the Northern Ireland Affairs Committee, and has previously sat on a range of committees including Welsh Affairs and the Procedure Committee.
+Tonia Antoniazzi is the Labour (Co-op) MP for Gower, first elected in 2017.
+She currently serves on the Liaison Committee and the Northern Ireland Affairs Committee, and has sat on a wide range of Commons committees, including Welsh Affairs and the Procedure Committee, reflecting a varied parliamentary involvement.

-Declared financial interests include seven entries of gifts, benefits and hospitality from UK sources, two miscellaneous entries, and one visit outside the UK.
+She has declared multiple financial interests, including seven entries for gifts, benefits and hospitality from UK sources, two miscellaneous entries, and one entry for visits outside the UK.

 Generated 21 February 2026